open-contracting/ocdskit/docs/cli/schema.rst

 Schema Commands
 ===============

-The following commands may be used when working with OCDS schema from extensions, profiles, or OCDS itself.
+The following commands may be used when working with:

+* Open Contracting Data Standard (OCDS), plus its extensions and profiles
+* Open Contracting for Infrastructure Data Standard (OC4IDS)
+* Beneficial Ownership Data Standard (BODS)
+* Social Investment Data Lab Specification (SEDL)

 Optional arguments for all commands (if relevant) are: